How to Choose Sunscreen and When To Reapply

 - Many people make the mistake of using too little sunscreen.
-Experts recommend using at least 1 ounce—about the amount you can hold in the palm of your hand—to cover exposed skin.
-This includes the face, ears, arms, hands, nose, neck and feet.
+Experts recommend using at least one ounce—about the amount you can hold in the palm of your hand—to cover exposed skin.
+This includes the face, ears, arms, hands, nose, neck, and feet.
 Use a lip balm with sunscreen in it to protect your lips.

 Reapply at least every two hours

 - Apply more often than every two hours if you if you sweat excessively from being active in the sun.
 Or if you go for a swim, apply more sunscreen immediately after being in the water.